takumishibaike/takumishibaike.github.io/_pages/research.md

 author_profile: true
 ---

 I ask substantively important questions about global governance and civil society.
 Why is global governance focused on a handful of issues while neglecting others that appear equally, if not more, urgent?
-Why is legitimacy so difficult to construct for the vast majority of NGOs, even though NGOs as a group category are highly trusted among the public?
+Why is legitimacy so difficult to construct for the vast majority of NGOs, even though NGOs as a whole are highly trusted among the public?
 Do well-established, leading NGOs have different goals and missions from other NGOs?
 How does the data environment for civil society vary across countries in the age of closing civil society space?
 I use a variety of empirical methods, including survey experiment, computational text analysis, social network analysis, and in-depth interview.

 ## Dissertation
 <details>